JasonMillette/Adafruit_ST7735r/README.md

-Python ST7735
+Adafruit ST7735R Library
 =======================

-Python library to control an ST7735 TFT LCD display.
-Allows simple drawing on the display without installing a kernel module.
+Python library to control an [Adafruit 1.44" Color TFT LCD Display with MicroSD Card breakout - ST7735R](https://www.adafruit.com/product/2088)
+This library was adapted from cskau/Python_ST7735 which had already been adapted from adafruit/Adafruit_Python_ILI9341.
+Despite having dimensions of 128x128, the Adafruit display requires a 132x132 image to be written to the frame memory.
+This fork resolves issues users were having with multiple dead pixel rows by including an image buffer that fills in this extra space.

-Designed specifically to work with a ST7735 based 128x160 pixel TFT SPI display.
+Designed specifically to work with the Adafruit display listed above.

+No SD card functionality has been built in to this library.

 For all platforms (Raspberry Pi and Beaglebone Black) make sure you have the following dependencies: